-On December 17, 2019, Citrix released a security bulletin detailing a vulnerability in Citrix Application Delivery Controller (ADC), formerly known as NetScaler ADC, and Citrix Gateway, formerly known as NetScaler Gateway, that could lead to arbitrary code execution.
+Following the security bulletin released by Citrix detailing a vulnerability in Citrix Application Delivery Controller (ADC), formerly known as NetScaler ADC, and Citrix Gateway, that could lead to arbitrary code execution.
 In response, our Citrix ADC expert Esther Barthel created a script to help ControlUp customers detect whether or not their Citrix ADC appliance is vulnerable or if the suggested remediation has been applied.

 The resulting script checks whether or not the mitigated action is configured and globally bound on NetScaler/Citrix ADC and supports the responder policy configuration.
 Note that this script will not perform the shell nsapimgr mitigation to avoid a potential loss of admin functionality.
 This script will state this as a warning as well when it is run.

 The script works with a couple of arguments to trigger additional functionality/actions:

 When all parameters are configured for the default value No, the script will only perform a check:

 Setting configure mitigation parameter to Yes will configure the mitigation responder policy and ensure that the policy is globally bound:

 If needed, you can trigger a rollback using the script by configuring the Perform Rollback argument to Yes: